 (Mercer, 1894).

-As for the exercises selection, Higgins prescribes to do curls (only in the first weeks, though, sorry), presses, cleans, cleans & presses, squats, swings – all with two light dumbbells.
-After 6 weeks, Higgins progresses right away to to 25 lb. dumbbells, and every subsequent 6 weeks to progressively heavier weights – and in quite big jumps: 50, 75, 100, 125, all the way to 140 lb. and beyond.
+As for exercise selection, Higgins prescribes curls (only in the first weeks, though—sorry), presses, cleans, clean & presses, squats, and swings—all with two light dumbbells.
+After six weeks, Higgins progresses right away to 25 lb dumbbells, and every subsequent six weeks to progressively heavier weights—and in quite big jumps: 50, 75, 100, 125, all the way to 140 lb and beyond.

-To the already active individuals Higgins (think StrongFirst kettlebell foundation of Simple & Sinister) recommends to skip the 5 and 25 lb. dumbbells, and start right with 50 lb. dumbbell, and proceeds to lower reps and put emphasis on lifts like clean, press, clean and press (both with one or two dumbbells) jerk and bent press.
+For already active individuals, Higgins recommends skipping the 5 and 25 lb dumbbells and starting right with 50 lb dumbbells.
+He then proceeds to lower reps and puts emphasis on lifts like the clean, press, and clean & press (with one or two dumbbells), as well as the jerk and bent press.

-- As weighted mobility drills, similar to light Indian clubs training.
-Attila’s, Sandow’s, or Hackenschmidt’s books contain various sets of exercises that we have distilled in “Dumbbell Super-Joints” move-prep/warmup.
+As weighted mobility drills, similar to light Indian club training.
+Attila’s, Sandow’s, or Hackenschmidt’s books contain various sets of exercises that we have distilled in our “Dumbbell Super-Joints” move-prep/warmup.

-- As dumbbell intro program when starting the dumbbell training, or learning new lifts.
-High reps – sets of 5-10 (as recommended by Hackenschmidt), or “ladders” – from (2, 3, 5) to (3, 5, 7) to (5, 7, 8) to (5, 7, 8, 10), as recommended by StrongFirst Kettlebell Course plan – will ingrain correct technique and prepare the joints and connective tissue for subsequent true (heavy) lifting.
+As an intro program when starting dumbbell training, or when learning new lifts.
+High reps—sets of 5–10 (as recommended by Hackenschmidt), or “ladders”—from (2, 3, 5) to (3, 5, 7) to (5, 7, 8) to (5, 7, 8, 10), as recommended by the original StrongFirst Kettlebell Course plan—will ingrain correct technique and prepare the joints and connective tissue for subsequent true (heavy) lifting.

 The secret of great strength, then, is seen to be matter of daily training with heavy weights and dumbbells.